-Symptom Cause and Countermeasure Check if a Bluetooth® connection is established between the iPhone® and the system.
-Check if Siri is enabled on the device.
-On your phone, go to Siri setting.
-Cannot access Siri Eyes Free from switch on the steering wheel Check that Siri can be accessed from the device lock screen.
+Symptom Cause and Countermeasure Cannot access Siri Eyes Check if a Bluetooth® connection is established between the iPhone® and the system.
+Free from switch on the Check if Siri is enabled on the device.
+On your phone, go to Siri setting. steering wheel Check that Siri can be accessed from the device lock screen.
 This can be set in the settings menu of your phone.
-Models without navigation system: Check the settings for Siri Eyes Free activation on the vehicle audio system.
-If the setting is "Long Press", you must push and hold the TALK switch on the steering wheel for more than 1.5 seconds to start Siri Eyes Free.
-If the setting is "Short Press", a short push and release of the switch should start Siri Eyes Free.
-Audio Source does not change auto- matically to iPod® or Bluetooth® Au- dio mode For best results, use the native Music app.
-Performance of music control function while using Podcasts, Audiobook or other 3rd party music apps may vary.
-For best results, play media already stored on your device.
-Streaming music or playback from cloud storage may de- grade performance.
-Switch the source manually by pressing the AUX or MEDIA button on the vehicle audio system or the SOURCE select switch on the steering wheel.
+Audio Source does not For best results, use the native Music app.
+Performance of music control function while using Podcasts, Audiobook or other 3rd party music apps may vary. change automatically to For the iPod® or Bluetooth® Au- For best results, play media already stored on your device.
+Streaming music or playback from cloud storage may degrade perfor- mance. dio mode Switch the source manually by pressing the AUX or MEDIA button on the vehicle audio system or the SOURCE select switch on the steering wheel.
 Play, pause, next track, previous track or play timer does not work For best results, use the native Music app.
 Performance of music control function while using Podcasts, Audiobook or other 3rd party music apps may vary and is controlled by the device.
-Cannot hear any music/audio being played back from a connected iPhone® Check that the audio source is set to Bluetooth® Audio or iPod® mode.
+Cannot hear any music/ audio being played back from a connected iPhone® Check that the audio source is set to Bluetooth® Audio or iPod® mode.
 A USB connection is required for iPod® mode.
-Cannot hear map turn-by-turn direc- tion guidance from a connected iPhone® Check that the audio source is set to Bluetooth® Audio or iPod® mode.
-A USB connection is required for iPod® mode.
-Cannot receive text message notifi- cations on the vehicle audio system Check if "Send Notifications" is enabled on your phone.
+Cannot receive text mes- sage notifications on the vehicle audio system Check if "Send Notifications" is enabled on your phone.
 On the phone, go to Bluetooth® settings.
 Find the device name, like "My Car".
-Press the info button.
+Press the INFO button.
 Turn on "Show Notifications".
-Cannot reply to text message notifi- cations by Siri Eyes Free After receiving an incoming text message, follow on-screen guidance.
-Push or push and hold the 🕵 TALK switch on the steering wheel for Siri Eyes Free.
+Cannot reply to text mes- sage notifications by Siri Eyes Free After receiving an incoming text message, follow on-screen guidance.
+Press the 💉 button for 1.5 seconds on the steering wheel for Siri Eyes Free.
 After Siri Eyes Free starts, say "Text Message".